galaxyproject/galaxy-hub/content/news/2023-07-07-PASC-conference/index.md

 author_github: hrhotz
 ---

 'Computing Across Scales, Domains, and Communities' was the theme of this year's [**Platform for Advanced Scientific Computing (PASC) Conference**](https://pasc23.pasc-conference.org/) which took place in the alpine town Davos during the last week of June.
 A theme which mirrors many aspects of the Galaxy community.
-Gregory Watson (Oak Ridge National Laboratory, USA), and Leandro Liborio (Science and Technology Facilities Council, UK) took up the opportunity and organized a minisymposium "Galaxy: An Open Web-Based Platform for FAIR Data Analysis and Computing across Scales, Domains and Communities":
+Greg Watson (Oak Ridge National Laboratory, USA), and Leandro Liborio (Science and Technology Facilities Council, UK) took up the opportunity and organized a minisymposium "Galaxy: An Open Web-Based Platform for FAIR Data Analysis and Computing across Scales, Domains and Communities":

 Sergey Yakubov (Oak Ridge National Laboratory, USA) was presenting [**Lessons Learned Deploying Galaxy at a Neutron Scattering Facility**](https://pasc23.pasc-conference.org/presentation/?id=msa158&sess=sess169).